wagtail/wagtail/docs/getting_started/index.md

 ## Quick install

-Run the following in a virtual environment of your choice:
+Run the following commands in a virtual environment of your choice:

 ```sh
 $ pip install wagtail
 ```

-(Installing outside a virtual environment may require `sudo`.)
+(Installing wagtail outside a virtual environment may require `sudo`. sudo is a program for unix-like computer operating system that enables users to run programs with the security privileges of another user, by default the superuser)

 Once installed, Wagtail provides a command similar to Django\'s `django-admin startproject` to generate a new site/project: